 Life after reunion: three families’ journeys, months on

-Today, we’re sharing of three children reunited with their loved ones this year — and how they’re doing a few months on.
+Today, we’re sharing the story of three children reunited with their loved ones this year — and how they’re doing a few months on.

 Burian* (12) and Valeria* (16) leaving the airport with their mum